xwasco/DominantSetLibrary/README.md

 In this version of the library we have implemented the following papers: Pavan and Pelillo (2003, 2007); Rota Bulo and Bomze (2011); Vascon et al. (2013) and a still growing set of papers will be added in the future.

 ### Dynamical systems
 The method uses a dynamical system to extract the dominant sets.
-The library comes with three different type of dynamics, RepDyn, ExpRep-Dyn, InfImm, and it can be easily extended to upcoming new optimization method for the program (1).
+The library comes with three different type of dynamics, RepDyn, ExpRep-Dyn, InfImm, and it can be easily extended to upcoming new optimization method.

 ## Pratical usage
 In this section we show how to setup a basic running example to cluster a generated synthetic dataset.